 - Therapist’s training and experience: Are they a licensed therapist?
 Licensed by which licensing body?
 What do they specialise in?
 How long have they been working as a therapist?

 At Encompassing Therapy and Counselling, all new clients go through the First Session Therapy where the above considerations will be explored.
 Take your time to find the right therapist.
-Starting this process is already a step into your therapeutic journey towards healing.
+If you feel you are ready to come for a first session, book a session with us.